This article answers some frequently asked questions about Azure Managed Disks and Azure Premium SSD disks.

 Managed Disks supports three key default roles:

-Is there a way that I can copy or export a managed disk to a private storage account?
+Can I copy or export a managed disk to a private storage account?

 Can I create a copy of my managed disk?

-Customers can take a snapshot of their managed disks and then use the snapshot to create another managed disk.
+You can take a snapshot of a managed disk and then use the snapshot to create another managed disk.
+You can also create a new managed disk from an existing managed disk.

 Are unmanaged disks still supported?

-Yes, but they'll be retired by September 30, 2025, and as of November 18, 2022, new customer subscriptions won't be eligible to create unmanaged disks.
+Yes, but they'll be retired by September 30, 2025, and as of November 18, 2022, new customer subscriptions aren't eligible to create unmanaged disks.
 We recommend that you use managed disks for new workloads and migrate your current workloads to managed disks.

 Can I colocate unmanaged and managed disks on the same VM?